 6. Divorce advice for women: Build a support system

-There will be plenty of people who will come and give you unwanted advice about what is divorce like for a woman but there will be very few 2 am friends.
-Weed out the nosy, parasitic people from your life and only focus on those people to whom you will be able to turn for support – be it financial or emotional.
+There will be plenty of people who will come and give you unwanted advice about what is divorce like for a woman, but there will be very few “2 A.M friends”.
+Weed out the nosy, parasitic people from your life and only focus on those people to whom you will be able to turn for support – whether financial or emotional.

 Divorce in the US is under state law rather than federal law.
 So some of the rules and rights differ from state to state, but here we put together the basic rights a woman has when she is filing for a divorce:

-- She can opt for a no-fault divorce when the dissolution of the marriage can take place because of incompatibility or irreconcilable differences and there are no allegations or faults involved
+- She can opt for a no-fault divorce when the dissolution of the marriage can take place because of incompatibility in your marriage or irreconcilable differences and there are no allegations or faults involved

 - She can opt for an at-fault divorce when allegations are involved and both parties may need a defense lawyer

 - Some women also opt for mediation divorce or summary divorce

 - States require you to be a resident of the state for a time frame of at least six weeks to six months to be able to file for a divorce from that state

-- What kind of property rights you will have depends on the state you are in.
+- The kind of property rights you will have depends on the state you are in.
 Some states in the US ascribe to the community property system where in case of a divorce the property is divided equally among spouses

 - She has a right to alimony if she is not financially sound or gave up her career to look after the family